dengking/discrete/docs/Data-structure/Graph/Algorithm/Graph-connectivity/Disjoint-set/index.md

 > NOTE:
 >
-> 一、stop-condition:
+> 一. stop-condition:
 >
-> 1、top-down: leaf node
+> 1. top-down: leaf node
 >
-> 2、bottom-up: root node
+> 2. bottom-up: root node

 Performing a `Find` operation presents an important opportunity for improving the forest.
 The time in a `Find` operation is spent chasing parent pointers, so a flatter tree leads to faster `Find` operations.
 When a `Find` is executed, there is no faster way to reach the root than by following each parent pointer in succession.
 However, the parent pointers visited during this search can be updated to point closer to the root.
 Because every element visited on the way to a root is part of the same set, this does not change the sets stored in the forest.
 But it makes future `Find` operations faster, not only for the nodes between the query node and the root, but also for their descendants.
 This updating is an important part of the disjoint-set forest's amortized performance guarantee.